Tiamarth/isabella-vivaldi/vivaldi-css.md

 Vivaldi's "enable native window" is *not* a solution.

 ## Features
 - **buttons in the tab bar are arranged more consistently** By default, Vivaldi places the window buttons in the far top right of the window, but places all the other buttons in the header just above the address bar.
 Isabella repositions all the buttons at the top of the window so that they're all vertically centered.
-In the following screenshot, the top bar is default Vivaldi using the default "Dark" theme, and the bottom bar is Isabella using the "Isabella" theme.
+In the following screenshot, the top bar is default Vivaldi and the bottom bar is Isabella.

 ![screenshot of "buttons in the tab bar are arranged more consistently"](https://isabella-theme.github.io/assets/img/isabella-vivaldi/buttons_tab_bar.png)